MEET KIM FLEUCHAUS

-After completing her Bachelor of Music at Northwestern University, where she studied with Chicago Symphony Orchestra members Walfrid Kujala and Richard Graef, Kim’s passion for music of other cultures led her to complete a M.A. in Ethnomusicology.
-She later studied the Egyptian nay with Jihad Racy, Basaam Saba, and Scott Marcus during years of intensive Middle Eastern music workshops.
-In 2003, she began collaborating with Morrocan qanunist Hicham Chami and percussionists Karim Nagi and Doug Brush.
-This unique combination became the Mosaic Ensemble and led to performances at the Kennedy Center, the White House, the U.N.
+After completing her Bachelor of Music at Northwestern University, where she studied with Chicago Symphony Orchestra members Walfrid Kujala and Richard Graef, Kim’s passion for music of other cultures led her to complete a M.A. in Ethnomusicology and in 2003 she began learning the Egyptian nay - one of the oldest (and most difficult) wind instruments in the world.
+This led to collaborations with Morroccan qanun player Hicham Chami and Egyptian percussionist Karim Nagi with performances at the Kennedy Center, the White House, the U.N.
 Building, NYC's Symphony Space, Chicago’s Symphony Center, and before HRH Queen Rania of Jordan.

 Her current collaboration with the Salaam-Shalom Music Project began during this same period, and she also performs with the Chicago Arabic Music Ensemble (CAME), a traditional Arabic “takht” ensemble.
 Her nay can be heard on the documentary film about philosopher/poet Mohammad Iqbal titled “A Message from the East”, the Christian audio drama series "Adventures in Odyssey", and in many other commercial films and recordings.
 Kim has performed for the Goodman Theatre, Chicago Summer Opera and the Salt Creek Ballet, and has toured throughout the U.S. and Canada with Muslim playwright Rohina Malik as the musician for her one-woman play, “Unveiled”.